 Namgar

-Looking like characters from the ancient legends of Asia on stage, the leader of the band Namgar delivers the music that is both exotic and easily accessible.
+Priced by New York Times a Mongolian Björk Namgar Lhasaranova possesses a voice, which is immense.The vocalist and instrumentalist fronts the group Namgar doesn’t sound quite like anything else.
+Looking like characters from the ancient legends of Asia on stage, the leader of the band Namgar delivers music that is both exotic and easily accessible.
 She masters the mysteries of nomad steppes, voices of spirits of mountains and forests and her vocal range can go from playful and childlike to gigantic and soaring within the space of a few minutes.

-The band uses traditional Mongolian instruments, including the yatag (a 13-stringed zither), the chanza (a three-stringed lute) along with electric bass and drums to craft its unique sound.
-This ancient music seasoned with modern elements of rock and electronic brings together images of the great wide-open and modern drive.
+The Namgar band consists of 3 family members: mother, father and the son.
+They use traditional Mongolian instruments, including the yatag (a 13-stringed zither), the chanza (a three-stringed lute) along with electric bass and drums to craft its unique sound, of ancient music seasoned with modern elements of rock and electronic.
+It has been taken to festival stages around the world from Norway to Malaysia to the United States .

 Videos